17 Easy Car Free Day Trips & Tours From Edinburgh: A local’s guide 2025

 Why I recommend this tour

 I’m going to tell you a little story about me on my first trip to Scotland, back in 2009.
 In those days the Outlander TV series was merely a glint in author Diana Gabldon’s eye, but I was already a huge fan of the books.
-So much so that I put together my own whole-ass self guided Outlander tour of Scotland.
-It included a trek all the way to Culloden Battlefield via public bus and yes, this was the same trip I ended up on an ill fated eight hour detor across the highlands.
+So much so that I put together my own whole-ass self-guided Outlander tour of Scotland.
+It included a trek all the way to Culloden Battlefield via public bus and yes, this was the same trip I ended up on an ill-fated eight-hour detour across the highlands.

 Luckily, Outlander fandom has only mushroomed since then, leaving Fraser Clan devotees with a plethora of professionally guided options to choose from.
 So why not let a professional guide you through those standing stones on a trip back to the seventeenth century?